Russian media: Griner pleads guilty in Russia drugs trial

 “The persistence with which the U.S. administration ... describes those who were handed prison sentences for serious criminal articles and those who are awaiting the end of investigation and court verdicts as ‘wrongfully detained’ reflects Washington’s refusal to have a sober view of the outside world,” Ryabkov snapped.

-The trial of the Phoenix Mercury star and two-time Olympic gold medalist was adjourned after its start last week because two scheduled witnesses did not appear.
+Griner's trial was adjourned after its start last week because two scheduled witnesses did not appear.
 Such delays are routine in Russian courts and her detention has been authorized through Dec.
 20, suggesting the proceedings could last months.

 Although Griner's supporters initially kept a low profile, calls for the United States to take action spiked after the trial's first day.